-22. The Code of Audit Practice includes provisions relating to the audit of small bodies.
-Where the application of the full wider scope is judged by auditors not to be appropriate to an audited body, then the annual audit work can focus on the appropriateness of the disclosures in the governance statement and the financial sustainability of the body and its services.
-In light of the financial transactions being relatively low in volume and without complexity, we plan to apply the small body provision of the Code to the 2021/22 audit of the Dunbartonshire and Argyll & Bute Valuation Joint Board.
+21. The Code of Audit Practice includes provisions relating to the audit of small bodies.
+Where the application of the full wider audit scope is judged by auditors not to be appropriate to an audited body then the annual audit work can focus on the appropriateness of the disclosures in the governance statement and the financial sustainability of the body and its services.
+In the light of the volume and lack of complexity of the financial transactions, we plan to apply the small body provisions of the Code to the 2021/22 audit of the QLTR.